Restorationism: World Mission Society Church Of God

 World Mission Society Church of God is a non-denominational Christian movement founded by Ahn Sahng-Hong in 1964.
 The church claims to be a restoration of the original Church of God and has teachings differing from other Christian denominations.
-After Ahn Sahng-hong died in February 1985, a group of people in Church of God Jesus Witnesses including the man Kim Joo-cheol and the woman Zahng Gil-jah wanted to re-introduce the concept of a "spiritual mother", and on 22 March 1985 moved from Busan to Seoul.
-On a meeting in Seoul on 2 June 1985, they discussed how to call Zahng Gil-jah, and established a church called Witnesses of Ahn Sahng-hong Church of God which is led by Kim Joo-cheol and Zahng Gil-jah.
+After Ahn Sahng-hong died in February 1985, a group of people in Church of God Jesus Witnesses including the man Kim Joo-cheol and the woman Zahng Gil-jah wanted to re-introduce the concept of a "spiritual mother".
+In March 1985, they moved from Busan to Seoul.
+At a meeting in Seoul in June 1985, they discussed how to call Zahng Gil-jah, and established a church called Witnesses of Ahn Sahng-hong Church of God which is led by Kim Joo-cheol and Zahng Gil-jah.
 Two major new doctrines were codified:

 Ahn Sahng-hong should be regarded as Jesus Christ who had already come, should be titled Christ Ahn Sahng-hong, and pursuant to a traditional trinitarian view of Christian hypostasis Ahn was consequently also The Holy Spirit, God the Father, and thus God.

 Zahng Gil-jah should be regarded as God the Mother, a female image of God, be titled Heavenly Mother, or simply Mother, and together with Ahn Sahng-hong be regarded as God.

+Other religious movements called Restorationist

+"Restorationism" is also used to describe a form of postmillennialism developed during the later half of the 20th century, which was influential among a number of charismatic groups and the British new church movement.

+Restitutionism, is the belief "in an only temporary future punishment and a final restoration of all to the favour and presence of God; a Universalist."
+Some dictionaries give "restorationist" as a synonym for this.

+Christian restorationism, a 19th-century movement promoting restoration of Jews to the Holy land, which later became known as Christian Zionism.

+Catholic critique of primitivism

+The Catholic critique of primitivism and restorationism presents arguments or claims such as the following: